lbm364dl/image-to-xlsx/README.md

 # install openai for postprocessing (optional)
 python -m pip install openai
 ```

-The previous step-by-step installation seems to work on Windows and fail on Linux.
-For Linux, the only one that seems to work right now is using --no-deps installation from requirements.txt, which also includes some nvidia dependencies which again should not be needed for running on CPU but it seems they come with some libraries that fix the C++ segfault.

 To use the program, you can run `python main.py --help` from src/image-to-xlsx to see the help for all options: